ICAEW.com works better with JavaScript enabled.

 Labour market

-While reports of skills-related challenges remain significantly below their respective historical averages in the quarter, the issue of staff turnover was reported by 28% of businesses, which was above the region’s historical average (19%) and more prevalent than in any other region.
+Reports of skills-related challenges dipped further below their respective historical averages in the quarter.
+However, while the issue of staff turnover also eased somewhat, it was reported by 22% of businesses, above the region’s historical average (19%) and continues to be more prevalent than in most other regions.

 Input and selling prices, and profits growth